Life in Hypertext

 and our local friends among the young Inuit adults.
 The returning teachers

-(Wayne, Claude, Suzanne, Joanne and I) revelled the two newcomers, Sandra
+(Wayne, Claude, Suzanne, Jeanne and I) revelled the two newcomers, Sandra

 and Ann, with tales of last year--"the Golden Days."

 There were stories of a teacher who was railroaded out

 of the north, a raving self-proclaimed genius.
 Of a mysterious pregnancy

 among the Inuit teaching staff, and aborted teacher strikes.
 Of Claude